evmos/evmos/CONTRIBUTING.md

 ## <span id="testing">Testing</span>

-Evmos uses [GitHub Actions](https://github.com/features/actions) for automated testing.
+Hazlor uses [GitHub Actions](https://github.com/features/actions) for automated testing.

 ## <span id="updating_doc">Updating Documentation</span>

-If you open a PR on the Evmos repo, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR on the Hazlor repo, it is mandatory to update the relevant documentation in `/docs`.
 Please refer to the docs subdirectory and make changes accordingly.
 Prior to approval, the Code owners/approvers may request some updates to specific docs.